I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 The public speedboat runs Sunday through Thursday at 4:00 pm; Friday 9:00 am; Saturday 10:00 am and 4:00 pm.

 The public ferry runs on Monday, Wednesday and Saturday at 8:30 am.
-There is also a night ferry that runs at 6:00 pm on Wednesday and Saturday which is convenient if your flight arrives after 4:00 pm.
+There is also a night ferry that runs at 6:00 pm on Wednesday and Saturday.
+This is convenient if your flight arrives after 4:00 pm.

 Mahibadhoo to Male schedule: